-Editor’s Note: This section describes a.key issue that the oneM2M system does not provide.

 8.x.1 Key Issue

 The artificial intelligence service basically requires data for learning, an algorithm to make an accurate model, and parameter information for performing the algorithm.
 In the existing IoT platform, many datasets that can be used for AI services are stored and managed, but the functions necessary to build and use AI models are not provided.
 Therefore, most AI services were developed and provided on a separate, independent platform.
 In order to provide common service functions required for AI services through the IoT platform, various information to build and manage AI/ML models should be stored in the IoT platform.